-04 Apr Hierve El Agua: “The Water Boils”
+04 Apr Hierve el Agua: A Natural Wonder

-Welcome to one of the wildest places in Mexico.
-Despite being a tourist destination, it’s so unique and bizarre that it’s totally worth the visit.
-Natural rock formations pour over the cliff like melting ice cream, overflowing 200 feet down the sides of the mountain.
+Hierve el Agua is a spectacular geological formation.
+Natural mineral deposits pour over the cliff like melting ice cream, flowing 200 feet down the sides of the mountain.
 But, don’t be fooled.
 Despite the bubbling mineral spring pools on top of the precipice, the seeming cascade of water is no such thing.
-For centuries, calcium carbonate from trapped rainwater has rushed up, creating pools on top of the plateau and running over the side, has deposited the solid mass that resembles a waterfall, much like a stalactite.
+For centuries, calcium carbonate from trapped rainwater has rushed up, creating pools on top of the plateau and running over the side, depositing the solid mass that resembles a waterfall, much like a stalactite.

 We cruise east of Oaxaca City in a colectivo (a shared taxi costing 20 mxn to Mitla, and another 50 mxn from there to Hierve El Agua.
 Want to know where to find the colectivo?
-Check out the map below.) at about 40 miles away and quite a bit of windy, dirt road to traverse, it takes about an hour and a half.
-We don’t mind a bit – the time flies as we discuss life, the universe and everything with our taxi driver.
-The route takes us past, Mitla (we’re writing about this treasure too, don’t worry!) and through the municipality of San Lorenzo to Hierve el Agua.
+Check out the map below.)
+At about 40 miles away, and through curvy, dirt roads, it takes about an hour and a half.
+We don’t mind at all – the time flies as we discuss life, the universe and everything with the friendly taxi driver.
+The route takes us past, Mitla and through the municipality of San Lorenzo to Hierve el Agua.

-Upon first glance, the pools appear to be hot, bubbling up incessantly, and appear bluish green in color.
+Upon first glance, the pools appear to be hot, bubbling up incessantly, bluish green in color.
 I learn that the hue of the water is due to its high mineral content, supposedly healing in nature.
-From the first set of pools, we can see the grandiose “waterfall” so iconic to the destination.
+From the first set of pools, we can see the grandiose “waterfall” that makes the destination iconic.
 A short hike takes us there and we stand on top, looking back at the “cascada chica” where we first arrived, nicknamed the Amphitheater.
 They are both pretty impressive.

 Hiking back up, past the “cascada grande” and returning to the amphitheater we take some time to soak up the minerals and sun in an infinity pool that reveals a slice of the Oaxaca valley beneath a clear blue sky.
 Gorgeous beyond belief, we take our time relaxing, swimming and having some fun.

 On the way out, small restaurants and shops offer tlayudas (one of my favorite Oaxacan dishes) and piñas locas (crazy pineapples).
 I indulge in both.
-Tlayudas are like extremely thin-crusted Mexican pizza OR giant crunchy quesadillas.
-They usually have quesillo (Oaxacan string cheese, which has much more flavor than the string cheese back in the US), lettuce, cilantro, onion, avocado and meat, if desired.
-The piña loca is a carved out pineapple filled with the cut up pineapple, chili powder, chamoy (a sweet, chili sauce) and mescal.
-They are both phenomenal.
+Tlayudas are like giant crunchy quesadillas topped with all sots of yumminess.
+They usually have quesillo (Oaxacan string cheese, which has much more flavor than the string cheese back in the US), beans, lettuce, cilantro, onion, avocado and meat, if desired.
+The piña loca is a carved-out pineapple filled with the cut up fruit, chili powder, chamoy (a sweet, chili sauce) and mezcal.
+Refreshing and savory, they make the perfect combo to wrap up a day of fun in the sun.
 Highly recommended!

 Hierve el Agua is really popular for locals and tourists alike, so we decided to catch the colectivo at 8 am to make it to the site by 9:30.
-Most of the tour buses arrive at noon or later, so the earlier you can stand it, the better!
+Most of the tour buses arrive at noon, so the earlier you can stand it, the better (so, I obviously don’t like waking up early …).
 That way you can enjoy the spectacular beauty of this place without being overrun by humans.
 Enjoy!!

 To catch the collectivo, go to the baseball stadium and wait outside on the corner with the highway.